mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 ```

 **Important:**
-We should always surround our environmental variable values with single or double quotes.
+I should always surround the environmental variable values with single or double quotes.
 This prevents [bash interpreter interpolation](https://www.baeldung.com/linux/bash-escape-characters).

 As detailed in section Gitpod environmental variables.
-We can assign persistent environment variables to the Gitpod workspace using
+I can assign persistent environment variables to the Gitpod workspace using

 ```bash
 gp env ENVVAR_NAME="envvar-value"
 ```
-Therefore, we should enter the following in the Gitpod workspace terminal window.
+Therefore, I should enter the following in the Gitpod workspace terminal window.
 Substituting the fake values with the real values.

 ```bash
 gp env ARM_CLIENT_ID="00000000-0000-0000-0000-000000000000"